 How to Make a Pet Insurance Claim

+How to make a pet insurance claim is a top question we receive from our site visitors.
+Number one: Remember who you signed up with!
+This seems self-explanatory, but with online signups and renewals, some people forget who they ended up choosing.
+Next, make sure you save all of your documentation.
+Next, be prepared to pay first, then deal with the insurance company later.
 With few exceptions (Trupanion), pet insurance still works off of a reimbursement model.
-Some companies (i.e. Nationwide) operate on a benefits schedule, but most base their repayment off of 70, 80 or 90% reimbursement rates of actual vet costs.
+Some companies (i.e. Nationwide) operate on a benefits schedule, but most base their repayment off of 70%, 80%, 90%, or 100% reimbursement rates of actual vet costs.

 Luckily, making a claim is now quick and easy with the help of member portals and apps.
 And, the quicker you make your claim, the sooner you will receive your reimbursement.